Does Local News Stay Local?: Online Content Shifts in Sinclair-Acquired Stations

 Historically, local news outlets have played a vital role in the news ecosystem for many Americans by providing information that is community-focused with less perceived partisanship than national outlets.
 Viewers find local news topics like weather, local crime, and traffic reports important to know about for daily life \cite{pew_local_news_demographic}.
 American adults also tend to view local news positively regardless of political affiliation, whereas there are stark political divides in opinions about national news \cite{pew_local_news_attitude}.
 Furthermore, local news consumption has been associated with greater knowledge of local election candidates and increased likelihood of voting for candidates from different political parties for state governor and U.S. president rather than solely along party lines \citep{MOSKOWITZ_2021}.

 The Sinclair Broadcast Group, one of the largest broadcasting companies in the United States, owning or operating 185 stations,\footnote{\url{https://sbgi.net}} has acquired a number of local news stations, with purchases primarily concentrated around 2000, 2012-14, and 2016-17.
 These acquisitions and subsequent observations of news coverage have raised concerns around ways Sinclair is influencing local news.
 Outside reporters have exposed Sinclair for requiring stations to run specific video segments or to deliver the same scripted speech, and they accused the company of right-wing bias.\footnote{\url{https://www.nytimes.com/2018/04/02/business/media/sinclair-news-anchors-script.html?searchResultPosition=16}} Researchers have similarly identified conservative bias \citep{tryon-sinclair}, and demonstrated that Sinclair stations produce more stories with dramatic elements, commentary, and partisan sources than non-Sinclair stations \citep{hedding2019sinclair}.
-Concerningly, there is also evidence that Sinclair takeovers actually influenced viewers perceptions of politicians, and more specifically is associated with lower approval of Barack Obama \citep{levendusky2022local}.
+Concerningly, there is also evidence that Sinclair takeovers actually influenced viewers perceptions of politicians \citep{levendusky2022local}.

-Given the importance of local news and the growing Sinclair influence, in this work, we investigate the effect that acquisition by Sinclair has on the content of local news stations.
+Given the importance of local news and the growing Sinclair influence, we investigate the effect that acquisition by Sinclair has on the content of local news stations.
 We compare content in news stations before and after Sinclair purchases, and we further draw comparisons with national news outlets.
-We focus on two level of analysis:
+We focus on two levels of analysis:

 \begin{enumerate} \item How does overall news differ after purchase? \item How does coverage of politicized topics differ after purchase? \end{enumerate}